aescarias/atto-weather/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for showing an interesting in contributing to Atto Weather!
+Thank you for considering a contribution to Atto Weather!

 ## Reporting Issues

 When reporting an issue, please provide the information below.
-This will allow developers to debug your issue and implement potential fixes.
+This will allow us to debug your issue and implement possible fixes.

 1) The version of Atto Weather and your operating system.
 2) The log file created by the app (run the app through the command line).